magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

 * Add/ edit/ delete brand
 * Add products into brand
 * Remove brand assigned for product
+* Get the product list of brand
+* Get the brand's information assigned to the product according to the product's sku
+* Get a list of feature brands
+* Search for brands by name

 You can also refer the way to create API here: https://devdocs.magento.com/guides/v2.3/get-started/authentication/gs-authentication-token.html